vinej/react-portal/README.md

  * signup for the first time : after that use 'signin'
  * use the option : Create a new Dashboard
  * use the option : Add Widgets into the current Dashboard
- * use the option : Rename the current Dashboard if needed
+ * use the option : Rename the current Dashboard as needed
+ * use the option : Show/Hide Dashboards to show or hide dashboards
  * move widgets by dragging them around with the green header
  * you can remove widgets from a Dashboard with the "X" icon
  * you can open a widget into it's own tab with the "folder" icon
  * you can close a Dashboard with the red small "X"
- * note: the option Show/Hide Dashboards is not implemented yet
- *       when you refresh the page, all your Dashboards will be shown again

 Notes:
 * You need to install 'react-portal-server' to run the application